 I loved my experience at The Master's Seminary.
-As a recent graduate, I have been reflecting on some of the decisions I made during my time in school.
+As a recent graduate, I have been reflecting on some of the decisions I made during my time in seminary.
 My hope is that some new or prospective seminarian might learn from what I wish I had known before starting seminary.

 When I began my Master of Divinity degree at TMS, I was a man on a mission.
 "Three years, then we're outta here" was my slogan.
 I took beyond a full load of classes year-round while continually working at least part-time.
-But while there were several factors that rightly influenced my dedication to speedy scholarship, I wish I had chosen to take my time.
+But while there were several factors that rightly influenced my dedication to speedy scholarship, I wish I had opted to take my time.

-There is something very precious about the friendships you make during your theological training.
-Seminary has won me some of the deepest and most precious friendships of my life.
-Even so, I should have made them more of a priority.
-Sure, time is always at a premium, and seminary is just for a season (a very busy season!), but I think there was a problem with my mindset.
-Consciously planning to be in seminary for the shortest possible time led to me holding people at arm's length.
-I didn't want to invest too much emotional energy into relationships if they were only to last for a season.
+There is something unique about the friendships you make during your theological training.
+Seminary has given me some of the deepest and most precious friendships of my life.
+Even so, I wish I would have made those friendships more of a priority.
+Sure, time is always limited, and seminary is just for a season (though it is a busy one!), but I think there was a problem with my mindset.
+Consciously planning to be in seminary for the shortest possible time led to holding people at an arm's length.
+I didn't want to invest too much emotional energy into relationships if they were only for a season.
 Friend, that was foolish thinking.

 The men I got to know during seminary have become my comrades, confidants, and counselors.
 Even though they live all over the world, we share not only a common Savior, but a common experience and a common theology.
 I know that no matter the issue I'm facing, I can pick up the phone and get wise counsel from any one of those men.
 I only wish I had worked even harder to cultivate those relationships when we were together.

 My expectations about the faculty—in terms of their knowledge, godliness, and character—were far exceeded.
 And I have had the opportunity to get to know many of my professors (that's one of the key benefits of a smaller school, by the way).
 But I regret not asking more of them to coffee or picking their brains about ministerial and theological questions.
 These are the men I came to learn from, after all.

 Specifically, I wish I had spent more of my electives on the biblical languages.
-TMS offers a strong foundation in Greek and Hebrew as part of the core program, but I wish I had availed myself of the opportunities to build on that foundation.
-How helpful it would have been to spend more time exegeting books of the Old and New Testament, in the original languages, under the teaching of my godly professors.
+TMS offers a strong foundation in Greek and Hebrew as part of the core curriculum, but I wish I had availed myself of the opportunities to build on that foundation.
+How helpful it would have been to spend more time exegeting books of the Old and New Testament, in the original languages, under the teaching of my godly and precise professors.

+If God has called you to ministry, don’t drag your feet.
 While it was those very events that led me to recognize how ill-prepared I was and to seek further training, I wish that I hadn't made those mistakes.
 I wish I had not delayed.

 Despite these regrets, in reflecting on what seminary has done for me, I do feel equipped for pastoral ministry.
-The well is much deeper now.
+The well is now much deeper.
 There is so much more I must learn, but God has equipped me spiritually.
 And I am confident that He has used seminary as the means to give me the tools, resources, and relationships to meet whatever challenges pastoral ministry throws my way.

 If God has called you to ministry, don’t drag your feet.
 Explore whether seminary is a viable option for you.
 Talk to your pastor and reach out to an admissions counselor.
 And if you do pursue seminary training, make the most of it, for His glory and for the benefit of those to whom you will minister.